Bob Clarkson’s Favourite

 Saw me at the tavern door.

-And the wages went in at the till there
+And the wages went in at the till

 And our home grew bare and poor.